Navigating Text-To-Image Customization: From LyCORIS Fine-Tuning to Model Evaluation: The LyCORIS Library

 We now discuss the core of the library---the algorithms implemented in \lycoris.
 For conciseness, we will primarily focus on three main algorithms: \lora~(LoCon), \loha, and \lokr.
 The merge ratio $\scale=\alpha/\dimension$ introduced in \eqref{eq:lora} is implemented for all these methods.

-\disclose{\paragraph{LoRA (LoCon)\afterhead}}{\textbf{LoRA (LoCon)\afterhead}} In the work of~\cite{hu2021lora}, the focus was primarily centered on applying the low-rank adapter to the attention layer within the large language model.
-In contrast, the convolutional layers play a key role in diffusion models.
-Therefore, we extend the method to the convolutional layers of diffusion models.
-The intuition behind this is with more layers getting involved during fine-tuning, the performance (generated image quality and fidelity) should be better.
+\paragraph{LoRA (LoCon)\afterhead} In the work of~\cite{hu2021lora}, the focus was centered on applying the low-rank adapter to the attention layer within the large language model.
+In contrast, the convolutional layers play a key role in Stable Diffusion.
+Therefore, we extend the method to the convolutional layers of diffusion models (details are provided in \cref{apx:decomp-conv}).
+The intuition is with more layers getting involved during fine-tuning, the performance (generated image quality and fidelity) should be better.